YJDoc2/The-Transpiler-Project/project.md

 how to create new class(struct), specifically those involving const elements?

+Added support for classes in for statements
+Added support for classes in params
+\# test20.c transpiled from test20.tpp for testing class type function params

-add support for classes in for statements add support for classes in params, fn return types add support for accessing their methods
+add support for classes in fn return types add support for accessing their methods

+add use syntax ?
-Maybe merge add_var and add_array method in single as crate_class_var has done DO some formatting and pretty-printing of the parser and lexer
+change action input and print to accommodate classes Maybe merge add_var and add_array method in single as crate_class_var has done DO some formatting and pretty-printing of the parser and lexer